kameshwar44/Google-Docs-Updated/README.md

-As a ReactJS developer, you can include a description of a Google Docs clone that you have built on your resume to showcase your skills and experience.
-Here's a sample description:
+As a ReactJS developer, you can include a description of a Google Docs clone that you have built in react js showcase my skills and experience.
 Google Docs Clone (ReactJS):
 Developed a clone of Google Docswith full functionality.
 Implemented features for underlining, bolding, and italicizing text and many more.